jeremmfr/terraform-provider-junos/website/docs/index.html.markdown

 }
 ```

-and considers the interface available if the is this lines and only this lines on interface.
+and considers the interface available if there is this lines and only this lines on interface.

 ## Number of ssh connections and netconf commands